 These misty mountains range with a maximum smooth transition of color gradients and the exceptional resolution looks so realistic.

-Paint a galaxy:
+Paint a Galaxy

 Another easy acrylic project on canvas for beginners is painting a galaxy.